-They say that breakfast is the most important meal of the day, and we totally agree.
+They say that breakfast is the most important meal of the day, and we agree.
 Cook yourself a healthy, hearty breakfast as often as you can instead of waiting for mid-day hunger to strike.
 Don't forget to stay hydrated.

-4. Make lists
+Make to-do lists

 Stay organized with to-do lists and notes to remind yourself what needs to get done for the day or week.
 Remember that people tend to be less patient when working from home.
-Be sure to alway have a direct conversation about expectations and timelines.
+Be sure always to have a direct conversation about expectations and timelines.

 Designate a workspace

 Just because you're not working in the office doesn't mean you can't create a home office.
 Make sure you have a comfortable chair and window nearby to allow natural lighting and air in.
-If you're someone that likes to work from the comfort of your bed, switch things up a bit and dedicate a table or desk to sit at for at least half of your work day.
+If you're someone that likes to work from the comfort of your bed, switch things up a bit and dedicate a table or desk to sit at for at least half of your workday.

 Establish a routine